On this page

-Implementing Algolia can be broken down into a simple 3-step process:
+Implementing Algolia can be broken down into a 4-step process:

 Algolia provides a JSON based REST API for indexing data.
 This means all data pushed to an Algolia index must be sent as JSON.
 To make indexing easier, API clients have been developed for most major languages.
 Additionally, if you would like to test a static subset of your data, you can upload a JSON file directly via our dashboard.